Skip to product information

 Tapia felt the van slow and come to a stop before the driver switched off the engine.

 He didn’t know how long he’d ridden in the vehicle through stop-and-go traffic and along winding bumpy roads.
 What he did know was that this was where the actual torture would begin.
-The purpose of being forced to watch the cold-blooded murder of Luis Garcia and then witnessing his wife being brutally raped and killed was just to soften him up.
+The purpose of being forced to watch the cold-blooded murder of Luis Garcia and then seeing his wife tortured and left bleeding was just to soften him up.
 The SEBIN would pull out his teeth, his finger- and toenails, slowly peel his skin off his body, and shove random objects up his rectum.
 And that was just the beginning.

 The two SEBIN officers dragged Tapia from the van and sat him upright in the chair.
 Blood rushed to the prisoner’s hands and feet, causing them to tingle excruciatingly.
 He desperately wanted to be released from the chair and to take the hood off his head.
 To breathe deeply from the air inside his courtyard with the bougainvillea blossoms and the scent of Isabel’s cooking would be heavenly, but he knew that was just a dream now.

 There were two clicking sounds, metal striking metal—knives snapping open—and then Tapia was being cut free of his bonds.
-The thought of one of those knives cutting off his wife’s clothing sent a chill through Tapia’s nearly immobile body.
+The thought of one of those knives cutting into Isabel again sent a chill through Tapia’s nearly immobile body.
 First, they freed his feet, then worked their way up to the rope binding his chest to the chair.

 No sooner had the bonds fallen away than Tapia jumped up and tried to flee, but his feeble, blood-starved legs gave way just two steps into his flight, causing him to fall face-first into the dirt.